-1. The firm that doesn’t offer business process reengineering or organizational change management.
 You want the real story?
 The real story is that both business process reengineering and organizational change management are absolutely critical components of your organization’s ERP implementation.
 Any firm that tries to become your ERP implementation partner and doesn’t incorporate these two service offerings into their proposal (or doesn’t even have the capability to offer them) does not understand what is truly needed for ERP success.
 Run like the wind away from them.

-2. The firm that only does ERP software selection (but “really, really wants to get into implementations”).
 This is a particularly dangerous firm to contract with for either a software selection or an implementation project.
 A firm focused on ERP selection lacks a fundamental understanding of what an implementation actually involves and consequently what ERP software would best serve the organization’s bottom line, customers and staff.
 Be particularly wary of firms that have their feet firmly planted in selection but are trying to branch out into implementation.
 Don’t be their guinea pig.

 Your digital transformation deserves better.
 Run away from these two types of consulting firms (as well as the three additional types we’ll be discussing tomorrow).
 You don’t want to miss Part 2.